M-29/Java-Programing/ReadMe.md

 ## Pivot Index
 In this question we find the sum of array and traverse loop again and chaeck by substracting every element ans left most elements sum is equal to the right most elements sum else return -1.

+## Highest Altitude
+In this question we will take array of size n+1 and at 0th position will store zero and traverse the loop and add every element of given array to the new array and calculate the max and return the highest altitude.